I am having trouble registering for a course. MINERVA gives me one of the following error messages:

 Where is the lost and found located in the Trottier Building?

 The main lost and found office is located in Burnside Hall, room 120.
-If you lost an item in the Trottier building, please check first with the administrative staff in Trottier 2060 or check at the technical help desk located on the 4th floor or the Porter's office in the Physics building.
+If you lost an item in the Trottier building, please check first at the technical help desk located on the 4th floor or the Porter's office in the Physics building.

 Do I have after hours access to the Trottier Building?